pasan-SK/AiLERT-FYP/README.md

 ## Objectives

-- **Enhance Hate Speech Detection Performance: Improve hate speech detection using the DCL framework by using fine-tuned embeddings for context-aware accuracy.
+- **Enhance Hate Speech Detection Performance**: Improve hate speech detection using the DCL framework by using fine-tuned embeddings for context-aware accuracy.
-- **Incorporate Emotion Modeling: Integrate emotional context recognition into DCL framework to further improve the hate speech detection accuracy.
+- **Incorporate Emotion Modeling**: Integrate emotional context recognition into DCL framework to further improve the hate speech detection accuracy.
-- **Incorporate Author Profiling: Implement author profiling to better understand user interactions and context using personality detection and user features to further improve the DCL framework.
+- **Incorporate Author Profiling**: Implement author profiling to better understand user interactions and context using personality detection and user features to further improve the DCL framework.
-- **Implement a Scalable Technology Platform: Transform AI algorithm into a practical, cloud-deployable technology platform for widespread use in combating hate speech online.Deployed in [Huggingface spaces]([url](https://huggingface.co/spaces/Thushalya/AiLERT))
+- **Implement a Scalable Technology Platform**: Transform AI algorithm into a practical, cloud-deployable technology platform for widespread use in combating hate speech online.Deployed in [Huggingface spaces]([url](https://huggingface.co/spaces/Thushalya/AiLERT))

 ## Methodology